paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 -  ####**Oct.
-22:** [**Making interactive maps; processing geodata with SQL**](week9.html) We will use [CartoDB](https://cartodb.com/) and [Leaflet](http://leafletjs.com/) to create interactive online maps.
+22:** [**Making interactive maps; processing geodata with SQL**](week9.html) We will use [CartoDB](https://cartodb.com/) to create interactive online maps.
 We will also use SQL and [PostGIS](http://postgis.net/), which is built into CartoDB, to process and analyze geodata.

- - **Assignment:** deliver finished online map; continue work on final project and deliver a progress report.
+ - **Assignment:** Continue work on final project and deliver a progress report.

 -  ####**Oct 29:**	**No Class**